gabrielmcg/synergy-netlify/config-core/edit-inventory.md

 ```

-# Baremetal variables
+# Bare metal variables
-When deploying baremetal worker nodes, you must specify the name of the server profile template, together
+When deploying bare metal worker nodes, you must specify the name of the server profile template, together
 with the names of the two connections for your Ansible controller.
-If you have multiple server types in your HPE Synergy setup, you will need to set the name of the server profile template for each individual baremetal node, typically on the node decalration in the inventory file itself, rather than using a common name in the group file.
+If you have multiple server types in your HPE Synergy setup, you will need to set the name of the server profile template for each individual bare metal node, typically on the node decalration in the inventory file itself, rather than using a common name in the group file.

-## Baremetal Linux variables
+## Bare metal Linux variables
-Variables specific to baremetal Linux worker nodes are specified in `group_vars/bm_wrk_lnx.yml`
+Variables specific to bare metal Linux worker nodes are specified in `group_vars/bm_wrk_lnx.yml`

 ```
 ov_template: 'RedHat760_fcoe_v1.0.2'